wolfi-dev/os/README.md

    [cg]: https://chainguard.dev/
    [cgi]: https://chainguard.dev/chainguard-images

+The Wolfi APK package repository is located at https://packages.wolfi.dev/os and the signing public key is at https://packages.wolfi.dev/os/wolfi-signing.rsa.pub.

 ## Mixing packages with other distributions

 Mixing packages with other distributions is not supported and can create security problems.